pixelsoup42/cardano_account_pandas_dumper/README.md

 If the `--raw_values` flag is passed, row 3 is inserted, with a value of `own`for own addresses (belonging to the specified staking addresses) and `other` for other addresses (if `--raw_values`is not passed, this information is on row 2).
+Addresses belonging to one of the specified staking addresses are labeled as `own`.
+With `--detail_level=2`, known addresses are listed with their name, other addresses are labeled as `other`.

 ## Possible improvements